EE168 Course description

 Engineering (SCIEN) Lab in 021 Packard is available to you, and both the TA and

-professor will be available in or near the Lab on Fridays to help with the
+professor will be available in or near the Lab on Thursdays to help with the

 exercises.
 Additional problems will be